syrin02/msposapp/README.md

 	- A second network interface (eth1) assigned to the VM.
 	- 100GB of disk space.
 	- 2 Elastic IPs.
 Each assigned to each NIC.
 (One for the Docker host, one for the container.)
+		- Assign the 2nd NIC (eth1) an IP in the customers physical network. (eg. 192.168.1.221/24)
 	- Ports to be opened inbound to host (eth0): ssh (22).
-	- Ports to be opened inbound to container (eth1): None (Block all inbound initiated connections).
+	- Ports to be opened inbound to container (eth1): None (Block all _inbound_ initiated connections).

 2. Download and install cloud admin menus: